-Proximal articular outermost layer of the ankle joint is composed by the articular facets of the:
+The proximal articular outermost layer of the ankle joint is made by the articular facets of the:

-- Lower end of tibia consisting of its medial malleolus.
+- The lower end of tibia consisting of its medial malleolus.

 - Lateral malleolus.

 These three together create a deep tibiofibular socket which is also termed as tibiofibular mortise.